irlnathan/s-assoc-docs/associations2.md

 ####How does this work?

-1. I first find 'Nikola Tesla' using the `.findOne` method.
+1. I pass the `.findOne` method, the primary key of the user I want to find, in this case id: 1 (better known as Nikola Tesa).
 2. I then chain `.populate` to look up the `profile` _association attribute_.
 3. Sails returns the following json: